Understanding potential side effects

 Monitoring for ARIA

-Your healthcare provider will check for ARIA with MRI (magnetic resonance imaging) scans before you start LEQEMBI and before your 5th, 7th, and 14th infusions.
-This gives them lots of opportunities to keep an eye on your brain health and manage your treatment.
+Your healthcare provider will check for ARIA with MRI (magnetic resonance imaging) scans before you start LEQEMBI and about 1 week before your 3rd, 5th, 7th, and 14th infusions.
+Your exact MRI schedule will be determined by your healthcare provider and may include additional MRIs.

 What are the possible serious allergic reactions?